Bob Dylan: 1970–1979: Return to touring and Christian music

 In the late 1970s, Dylan converted to Evangelical Christianity, undertaking a three-month discipleship course run by the Association of Vineyard Churches.
 He released three albums of contemporary gospel music.
 Slow Train Coming (1979) featured Dire Straits guitarist Mark Knopfler and was produced by veteran R&B producer Jerry Wexler.
 Wexler said that Dylan had tried to evangelize him during the recording.
 He replied: "Bob, you're dealing with a 62-year-old Jewish atheist.
 Let's just make an album."
 Dylan won the Grammy Award for Best Male Rock Vocal Performance for the song "Gotta Serve Somebody".
-When touring in late 1979 and early 1980, Dylan would not play his older, secular works, and he delivered declarations of his faith from the stage, such as:
+When touring in late 1979 and early 1980, Dylan delivered declarations of his faith from the stage, such as:

 Years ago they ... said I was a prophet.
 I used to say, "No I'm not a prophet", they say "Yes you are, you're a prophet."
 I said, "No it's not me."
 They used to say "You sure are a prophet."
 They used to convince me I was a prophet.
 Now I come out and say Jesus Christ is the answer.
 They say, "Bob Dylan's no prophet."
 They just can't handle it.

 Dylan's Christianity was unpopular with some fans and musicians.
-John Lennon, shortly before being murdered, recorded "Serve Yourself" in response to "Gotta Serve Somebody".
+John Lennon, shortly before his death, recorded "Serve Yourself" in response to "Gotta Serve Somebody".
 In 1981, Stephen Holden wrote in The New York Times that "neither age (he's now 40) nor his much-publicized conversion to born-again Christianity has altered his essentially iconoclastic temperament".

 1980–1989: Career fluctuations

-In late 1980, Dylan briefly played concerts billed as "A Musical Retrospective", restoring popular 1960s songs to the repertoire.
-His second Christian album, Saved (1980), received mixed reviews, described by Michael Gray as "the nearest thing to a follow-up album Dylan has ever made, Slow Train Coming II and inferior".
+Dylan's second Christian album, Saved (1980), received mixed reviews, described by Michael Gray as "the nearest thing to a follow-up album Dylan has ever made, Slow Train Coming II and inferior".
 His third Christian album was Shot of Love (1981).
 The album featured his first secular compositions in more than two years, mixed with Christian songs.
 The lyrics of "Every Grain of Sand" recall William Blake's "Auguries of Innocence".
 Elvis Costello wrote that "Shot of Love may not be your favorite Bob Dylan record, but it might contain his best song: 'Every Grain of Sand'."